ajbanjara/Wireshark/BP.md

 The BP dissector supports extension block dissecting using sub-dissector tables and payload dissection as an administrative record or based on destination EID service identification.
 The dissection hierarchy looks like:
  1. If the bundle flag indicates Administrative payload, the "bpv7.admin" dissector is used.
- 1. Otherwise, the EID is used (IPN service number or DTN service demux) to determine how to dissect the payload.
+ 1. Otherwise, the destination EID is used to determine how to dissect the payload.
+     * For the "dtn" scheme, with a well-known scheme specific part (e.g. "dtn:none") the SSP is used with the "bpv7.payload.dtn_wkssp" dissector table.
+     * For the "dtn" scheme, the DTN service demux is used with the "bpv7.payload.dtn_serv" dissector table.
+     * For the "ipn" scheme, the IPN service number is used with the "bpv7.payload.ipn_serv" dissector table.
- 1. Otherwise, the heuristic dissector "bpv7.
+ 1. Otherwise, the heuristic dissector "bpv7.btsd".

 ## Preference Settings